 - Have a snowball fight.
 If athletics are more your thing, have a family snowball fight, winner gets to open one present early!

 - Go on a holiday scavenger hunt.
-Create a list of festive items that you can spot around the neighborhood and head out in teams to find everything on the list.
+Create a list of festive or nature items that you can spot around the neighborhood and head out in teams to find everything on the list.
 And, perhaps the winner for this game could pick the movie for the night.

 - Spread holiday cheer.
 Santa, isn’t the only one who can spread holiday cheer, give out handmade holiday cards, ornaments or home-baked cookies to your neighbors.